Hungarian GP: Esteban Ocon claims shock first F1 win after early race carnage, Lewis Hamilton second from last

 Sebastian Vettel originally finished a close second behind Ocon for Aston Martin but was disqualified from the results late on Sunday night for a breach of fuel regulations.

+Aston Martin have lodged their intent to appeal the decision and have until Thursday to press ahead with any formal challenge.

-Hamilton therefore moved from third into second place, with Ferrari's Carlos Sainz promoted to the final podium berth.
+Pending any full appeal, Hamilton would move from third into second place, with Ferrari's Carlos Sainz promoted to the final podium berth.

 - Vettel's disqualification from second explained